apolonsoft/sheesha-finance-test-task/README.md

 Step 5

-`Replace Sheesha Token Contract Address and Sheesha Pool Contract Address with new addresses that you are getting from running deploy.ts outout`
+`Replace Sheesha Token Contract Address and Sheesha Pool Contract Address with new addresses that you are getting from running deploy.ts output`

 Step 6
 ```shell